Tips for Building Consistent Social Media Traffic

 If the topic of your blog is relevant to social media you may be able to increase the amount of traffic you receive by writing more frequently about topics related to social media.

 11. Develop Relationships with Those Who Vote for You

 One way to encourage votes in the future is to thank those who vote for you or just get to know them.
 With StumbleUpon you can see who has given your post a thumbs up and thank them, add them as a friend, or write a review of them.
-With Digg you can see who has dugg your posts and add them as a friend.
+It’s important to build this social community to build longterm relationships.

 12. Use Buttons On Your Posts